sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 in use in your project, its source must stay compatible with all the Scala versions that sbt supports (from Scala 2.8 to the latest version of Scala).

-This comes at great cost for both the the sbt maintainers and the Scala compiler authors:
+This comes at great cost for both the sbt maintainers and the Scala compiler authors:

 1. The compiler authors cannot remove old and deprecated public APIs from